 POOL – “No Data” is correct response, SVs for other LNP Types need to be deleted.

 Send audit results and notification of discrepancies, back to requesting SOA, only for the TN Range that was requested, even if other TNs were affected because of a Local SMS.
 The existing notification report will be unchanged, and will not contain block information.
 In cases where a Local SMS erroneously contained a Number Pool Block, the NPAC SMS shall send a Number Pool Block delete to the Local SMS, but shall not report any discrepancy back to the requesting SOA for this Local SMS if this was the only discrepancy.
+The NPAC SMS will report to the SOA the discrepancies with subscription version identifiers.
+Thus, if a numberPoolBlock object is in error, the discrepancy will be reported as all TNs within the audit range.
+Subscription version discrepancies will be reported as usual.

 Suppress status change and attribute change notifications, for Subscription Versions, to the Block Holder SOA.